Spay/Neuter Trip FAQs

 Yes!
 We offer FREE boarding of your animal the night before we transport them to get fixed.
 This boarding is included in your charge already.
 This is the ONLY night we offer this service.
-We do not allow late pickups on Tuesday night or boarding any other night.
-This is ONLY for animals who have a paid slot on the Tuesday early morning transport.
+We do not allow late pickups on surgery night or boarding any other night.
+This is ONLY for animals who have a paid slot on the following morning transport.

 Can I drop my animal off earlier, or pick them up later than the scheduled times?

-No. This is due to us getting ready for the large number of animals we are boarding Monday night.
+No. This is due to us getting ready for the large number of animals we are boarding that night.
 We like a clean facility and all of our volunteers ready to go for the night.
-On Tuesday night, your animal must be picked up no later than 7pm.
-Our volunteers have graciously been preparing for, and tending to, your animals since 11am Monday morning.
-Their shift on Monday sometimes runs them until 10pm, tucking your animals in, then they are right back at it at 3am Tuesday morning before spending all day on the drive to Panama City and back.
+On surgery night, your animal must be picked up no later than 7pm (unless an email has been sent out delaying our return).
+Our volunteers have graciously been preparing for, and tending to, your animals since 11am the day before surgery.
+Their shift on the previous day sometimes runs them until 10pm, tucking your animals in, then they are right back at it at 3am surgery day, before spending all day on the drive to Panama City and back.
 They then continue this service by driving animals to Tiger Point after unloading animals in Milton.
 So we appreciate you allowing us to get home to our families by being ON TIME to get your animals.